Talonee/Re-Muse/README.md

 ## Class 3 (App)

-1. Welcome message.
+1. Welcome message. ✓
-2. Browse folder to clean and search.
+2. Browse folder to clean and search. ✓
-3. Show live update (tqdb).
+3. Show live update with progress bar. ✓
 4. Review: Show lists of songs in need of review
-5. Prompt for manual input of artist information

-- Optional: Access phone subfolders, pull and modify songs

 ## Useful links to references